In this post, we will show you how to switch or change BIOS Mode from Legacy to UEFI without reinstalling Windows 11/10.

 Go to Settings > Update & Security > Advanced Startup options.
 When you click on Restart Now, it will reboot your PC, and offer you all these advanced options.

 Select Troubleshoot > Advanced Options.
-This screen offers further options which include System Restore, Startup repair, Go back to the previous version, Command Prompt, System Image Recovery, and UEFI Firmware Settings.
+This screen offers further options, which include System Restore, Startup Repair, Go back to the previous version, Command Prompt, System Image Recovery, and UEFI Firmware Settings.

-Select UEFI Firmware Settings, and it will take to the BIOS.
+Select UEFI Firmware Settings, and it will take you to the BIOS.
 Every OEM has their way of implementing the options.

 Boot Mode is usually available under Boot > Boot Configuration.
 Set it to UEFI.